-General competencies Specific competencies

-Instrumental competencies 1.
-Knowledge and critical interpretation of the

-1. Ability to analyse and synthesize transformations of companies' shapes and

-2. Basic general knowledge entrepreneurial activities from a historical perspective

-Structural competencies

-3. Application of theoretical knowledge to real situations4.
-Investigation capability 2.
-Ability to set the configuration and behaviour of companies in their proper context

-5. Ability to learn 3.
-Skill to identify the crucial elements of a

-6. Ability to work autonomously problem

-7. Skill to flexibly and creatively apply

-knowledge and adapt it to new contexts and 4.
-Ability to take a multidisciplinary view of

-situations problems management and resolution

-8. Knowledge of other nations' cultures

-5. Plan and effectively manage time and

-Interpersonal competencies activities

-9. Critical skills

-10. Ability to work as part of a team

-Other competencies

-11. Skill in using an oral and written technical

-language
+General competencies Specific competencies Instrumental competencies 1.
+Knowledge and critical interpretation of the 1.
+Ability to analyse and synthesize transformations of companies' shapes and 2.
+Basic general knowledge entrepreneurial activities from a historical perspective Structural competencies situations 2.
+Ability to set the configuration and behaviour of companies in their proper context 4.
+Investigation capability 5.
+Ability to learn6.
+Ability to work autonomously7.
+Skill to flexibly and creatively apply 3.
+Skill to identify the crucial elements of a problem knowledge and adapt it to new contexts and situations 4.
+Ability to take a multidisciplinary view of problems management and resolution 8.
+Knowledge of other nations' cultures č 5.
+Plan and effectively manage time and Interpersonal competencies 9.
+Critical skills activities 10.
+Ability to work as part of a team Other competencies 11.
+Skill in using an oral and written technical language